 Medicare Entitlement Statement

-The Medicare Entitlement Statement was previously known as the Medicare levy exemption certificate.
+The statement replaces the Medicare levy exemption certificate.

 You aren’t eligible for Medicare if you:

-- are an Australian citizen absent from Australia for 5 years or more
+- are an Australian citizen and overseas for 5 years or more

-- are a New Zealand citizen that travels frequently in and out of Australia and spends less than 6 months in a 12 month period in Australia - read more about Medicare enrolment for New Zealand citizens
+- are a New Zealand citizen who spends less than 6 months in a 12 month period in Australia

-- don’t meet the criteria under a Reciprocal Health Care Agreement
+- aren't eligible under a Reciprocal Health Care Agreement, or

 - haven't applied for permanent residency

 Read more about eligibility for Medicare.

 Complete the Application for a Medicare Entitlement Statement form.
 Make sure you complete the whole form.
 Don't forget to sign it.